SzilviaDeahl/practice-at-home/README.md

 - Always watch the test fail before writing any source code to make it pass (RED).
 - After you have written the source code to make the test pass (GREEN), ask yourself if there is any refactoring that can be done to make the code better
 - Such as:
-  - Readability: Would another developer (or future you!) be able to read your code and quickly understand what it does (variable naming, function naming)?
+  - Readability: Would another developer (or future you!) be able to read your code and quickly understand what it does (variable naming, method naming)?
   - Using `forEach` or `map` instead of a `for` loop
   - Do you have functions that are bloated?
-Is there functionality in your code that should be extracted out into it's own function?
+Is there functionality in your code that should be extracted out into it's own method?

 After any necessary refactoring, you should `add` and `commit` your work using descriptive commit messages (__HINT:__ What does that specific code accomplish? __example:__ `-m "user can add lines"`)